bskrishna86/VolvoCampaigns/ReadMe.md

 `npx wdio run wdio.conf.js --parallel=true`

 **Reports of the Tests:**
-1. Reports will be generated at the location 'src/features' `root/tests/reports`
+1. Reports will be generated at the below location:
+`root/tests/reports`

 **Context Sharing:**